 Shirish's research interests are in the area of Metabolomics – Untargeted and Targeted (Preterm Birth and Preeclampsia); LC-MS QTOF and LC-MS/MS (triple quad); Lipids and polar compounds extraction; reverse phase and HILIC chromatography; Use of Progenesis QI software to accurately quantify and identify the compounds in the biological samples; Dried Blood Spots (DBS) sampling and analysis; Bioanalysis – Analytical method development and validation (FDA and ICH guidelines); Paediatric and neonatal blood (plasma and DBS) analysis; Quantification of excipients, off-labelled and unlicensed paediatric medicines; and Pharmacokinetics.

-- 2015 Present SFI funded investigator, Research Scientist Metabolomics
+- 2015 Present: INFANT CENTRE Research Scientist Metabolomics

 - 2014 Present Visiting Fellow, School of Pharmacy; PK-PD laboratory; Queen’s University Belfast, UK